Eye Exams by Our Veterinary Opthalmologists

 - Tonometry – If a tear test isn’t enough to determine the health of your pet’s eye, we may recommend a tonometry.
 During this procedure, we will apply a few eyedrops to your pet’s eyes to help numb the area.
 Once numb, we will use a tonometer to measure the intraocular pressure in the eye.
 Tonometry is often used to test for glaucoma.

 Once the above two tests have been performed, your pet ophthalmologist will conduct a thorough ophthalmic exam of your pet’s eyes.
 It’s important to note that this exam is completely painless and is normally performed with the room lights dimmed, using specialized magnifying equipment and other light sources.
 Many pet owners ask us whether or not sedation is necessary for their pet, and the answer to this question is “sometimes.”
 Sedation is rarely necessary for an eye exam, and is avoided when at all possible.
 A muzzle may be placed on your pet at our staff’s discretion to make the exam safer for all of those involved.

 Animal Eye Associates In Florida

 Animal Eye Associates has three board-certified veterinary ophthalmologists in Maitland and Orlando who provide comprehensive eye exams to animals of all species.
-The exam uses advanced equipment to evaluate structures of the eye.
-Procedures that may be done at the time of examination may include tear testing (schirmer tear test and tear film break-up time), intraocular pressure monitoring (tonometry) and corneal staining (fluorescein and rose bengal).
-Following examination, we will go over exam findings and thoroughly discuss any problems and treatment plan options.
+The exam uses advanced equipment to evaluate structures in the eye.
+Specialized procedures that may be done at the time of examination may include tear testing (schirmer tear test and tear film break-up time), intraocular pressure monitoring (tonometry) and corneal staining (fluorescein and rose bengal).
+Following examination, we will go over the exam findings and thoroughly discuss any problems and treatment plan options.
 We are proud to offer animal eye care you will not find anywhere else.
 Make an appointment with our office today!